microsoft/pxt-arcade/docs/courses/csintro1/orientation/variable-math.md

 4. Show the ``||variables:temp||`` in a Splash Screen
 4. **Challenge:** create an equation for converting back to Celsius:
     * ``||variables:tempC||`` = (``||variables:tempF||`` - 32) × 5/9
-    * pay careful attention to the parenthesis
+    * pay careful attention to the parentheses

 ### ~hint